-We also provide a iMac computer and basic Brother black-and-white laser printer in the small office in the main house.
+We also provide an iMac computer and a Brother black-and-white laser printer in the small office in the main house.

 Cell phone reception, unfortunately, is hit or miss.
 Some residents have no trouble.
 Others get no cell reception at all.
 To that end, the landlines in the carriage house and in the main house both offer unlimited long distance.

 How do I get to Ithaca if I don’t own a car?

 Three bus lines serve Ithaca: Greyhound, ShortLine (or CoachUSA), and Cornell University’s Campus-to-Campus Bus.
 Members of the general public can purchase tickets online for Cornell’s bus, but be aware that this bus only serves Manhattan and Ithaca.
 If you take any of these buses, we can provide transportation to and from Saltonstall.

 Ithaca also has a small airport — the Ithaca Tompkins Regional Airport (ITH) — which is served by Delta, U.S. Airways, and United.
 The airport is an easy 15-minute drive from Saltonstall, and we can pick you up and drop you off.